codeadamca/aws-deploy-laravel/README.md

 ## Register

 > **Note**
-> This repo is still in progress.
+> This repo is a work in progress.

 ***